myersm0/cathedrals/README.md

 Commonplace turns raw text into a structured, queryable collection:

 - Ingests heterogeneous sources (notes, emails, Slack exports, transcripts, web clips, papers)
-- Segments them into entries (messages, paragraphs, sections) and chunks (~300-word fragments for indexing, with sentence-boundary snapping)
+- Segments them into entries (messages, paragraphs, sections) and chunks (~300-word fragments for indexing, with sentence-boundary and paragraph-boundary snapping)
 - Extracts metadata (author, timestamp, hierarchy) when present in the source
 - Builds a full-text index (FTS5) and a semantic index (embeddings via sqlite-vec)
 - Tracks provenance at every level: document → entry → chunk